 Pipelines that have not seen normal production flow for a period longer than 1 month are considered long term shutdown.
 If a shutdown is longer than 12 months, it must be moved to a discontinued state.

 Geography and Area Use

-The Tupper Main field is heavily populated with residences and recreational users.
 The area primarily consists of oil and gas activities, agricultural activities and recreational activities including logging/hauling.
+The grazing season runs from mid-May to the end of October.